The short answer

 - You race motocross (or seriously train for it): Stark Varg.
 It's the best electric MX bike made, full stop.
 (Review →)

-- You want the best all-around full-size e-moto: Sur-Ron Storm Bee (Score 89) — cheaper, faster flat-out, street-kit-capable, best-supported.
+- You want the best all-around full-size e-moto: Sur-Ron Storm Bee (Score 96) — far cheaper, street-kit-capable, best-supported, and level with the Varg on stock top speed.
 (Review →)

 Not sure which fits your size, skill, and riding?
 Run the Find Your Ride configurator.